Updated: May 3

 Alberta has become one of the best places in the world to live, work, and invest, even though the current challenges we face can overshadow those accomplishments.
 I’m both a proud Canadian and Albertan and I take pride in the knowledge that my nation has benefited immensely as a result of my provinces’ success.
 It’s clear, however, that Alberta has not always been treated as an equal and respected partner in our federation.

-Over the last century, we have seen many actions that have contributed to this.
-The current Liberal Government has accelerated this, and we have seen an unprecedented consolidation of power in the Federal Government and intrusion into provincial decision making (Bills C-48 & C-69 and the imposition of the carbon tax, to cite a few examples).
+Over the last century, we have seen many actions that have contributed to this anxiety and frustration.
+The current Liberal Government has accelerated this, as well as we have seen an unprecedented consolidation of power in the Federal Government and intrusion in provincial decision making (Bills C-48 & C-69 and the imposition of the carbon tax, to cite a few examples).

 Many folks who have entered into this debate are quick to blame the foundations of our country for these problems.
 I see how one would easily come to that conclusion, and yet when I look at the founding documents and history of Canada, I see the solution.
-The only way that the Fathers of Confederation came to an agreement in the lead up to 1867 was recognizing the need for unity that included safeguards that respected regions, cultures, economies, and languages.
+The only way that the Fathers of Confederation came to an agreement in the lead-up to 1867 was recognizing the need for unity.
+This included safeguards that respected regions, cultures, economies, and languages.

-Government needs to not only know what they are responsible for but where they should not be involved and respect the jurisdictions of other levels of Government, regardless of political differences.
+Government needs to not only know what they are responsible for but where they should not be involved.
+They must respect the jurisdictions of other levels of Government, regardless of political differences.

-The solution must start with respect.
-However, that doesn’t dismiss where reform is needed.
-A few of those reforms I will write about in the future include the Senate, representation in the House of Commons, the equalization formula, and the justice system.
+The solution must start with respect; however, that doesn’t dismiss where reform is needed.
+I will write about a few of these reforms, which include the Senate, representation in the House of Commons, the equalization formula, and the justice system.

 I welcome your feedback on this, regardless of your politics or position on the issue.
-This is a conversation that needs to be had, and your input would be appreciated.
+This is a conversation that needs to be had and your input is appreciated.

 If you have any questions or concerns regarding this column you are encouraged to write Damien at 4945-50th Street, Camrose, Alberta, T4V 1P9, call 780-608-4600, text 403.575-5625, or e-mail email@example.com.
 You can also stay up to date with what Damien is up to by following him on social media @dckurek.